johnsonjh/duma/README.txt

   alignments - for example when allocating 3 bytes, they would be aligned to 2 byte boundary.
 This allows better detection of overrun.
   For this reason, you will sometimes want to set DUMA_ALIGNMENT to 1 (no alignment), so that you can detect overruns of less than your CPU's word size.
 Be sure to read the section 'WORD-ALIGNMENT AND OVERRUN DETECTION' in this manual page before you try this.
-  To change this value, set DUMA_ALIGNMENT in the shell environment to an integer value, or assign to the global integer variable DUMA_ALIGNMENT using a debugger.
+  To change this value, set DUMA_ALIGNMENT in the shell environment to an integer value, or call the macro function DUMA_SET_ALIGNMENT() from your code.
-  You don't need to change this variable, if you just need bigger alignment for some special buffers.
+  You don't need to change this setting, if you just need bigger alignment for some special buffers.
 In this case you may use the function memalign(alignment, userSize).

 DUMA_PROTECT_BELOW - DUMA usually places an inaccessible page immediately after each memory allocation, so that software that runs past the end of the allocation will be detected.
 Setting DUMA_PROTECT_BELOW to 1 causes DUMA to place the inaccessible page before the allocation in the address space, so that under-runs will be detected instead of over-runs.
-  To change this value, set DUMA_PROTECT_BELOW in the shell environment to an integer value, or assign to the global integer variable DUMA_PROTECT_BELOW using a debugger.
+  To change this value, set DUMA_PROTECT_BELOW in the shell environment to an integer value, or call the macro function DUMA_SET_PROTECT_BELOW() from your code.

+DUMA_REPORT_ALL_LEAKS - DUMA usually reports only memory leaks where the source filename with line number of the allocating instruction is known.
+Setting this variable to 1 in shell environment reports all memory leaks.
+  The default is 0 to avoid reporting of irrelevant memory leaks from system/compiler environment: there are many standard libraries leaking memory, which by default is no real problem as the system frees up all memory on program exit.

 DUMA_FILL - When set to a value between 0 and 255, every byte of allocated memory is initialized to that value.
 This can help detect reads of uninitialized memory.
 When set to -1, DUMA does not initialise memory on allocation.
 But some memory is filled with zeroes (the operating system default on most systems) and some memory will retain the values written to it during its last use.
   Per default DUMA will initialise all allocated bytes to 255 (=0xFF).
+  To change this value, set DUMA_FILL in the shell environment to an integer value, or call the macro function DUMA_SET_FILL() from your code.

 DUMA_SLACKFILL - As DUMA internally allocates memory in whole pages, there retains an unused and unprotectable piece of memory: the slack or no mans land.
-Witch this environment variable you can define the initialisation value for all bytes in the slack.
-At deallocation of a memory block DUMA checks if any bytes of the slack got modified.
-The default value is 170, which is 0xAA in hexadecimal and 10101010 in binary representation.
+Per default DUMA will initialise this area to 170 (=0xAA), which is 10101010 in binary representation.
+  To change this value, set DUMA_SLACKFILL in the shell environment to an integer value.
+  DUMA automatically checks this area, the no mans land, at deallocation.
+  You can manually induce a check with the macro function DUMA_CHECK() for one memory block.
+With the macro function DUMA_CHECKALL() all memory blocks get checked.

 DUMA_ALLOW_MALLOC_0 - Memory allocation of size zero is ANSI conform.
 But often this is the result of a software bug.
 For this reason DUMA may trap such calls to malloc() with size zero.
 I leave this option disabled by default, but you are free to trap these calls setting the DUMA_ALLOC_MALLOC_0 in the shell environment to an integer value.

 DUMA_MALLOC_FAILEXIT - Many programs do not check for allocation failure.
 This often leads to delayed errors, no more understandable.
-Setting this environment variable to a positive integer, DUMA exits the program immediately when memory allocation fails.
+Set this variable to a positive integer in the shell environment to exit the program immediately when memory allocation fails.
 This option is set by default.

 DUMA_PROTECT_FREE - DUMA usually returns free memory to a pool from which it may be re-allocated.
-  If you suspect that a program may be touching free memory, set DUMA_PROTECT_FREE to -1.
+If you suspect that a program may be touching free memory, set DUMA_PROTECT_FREE shell environment to -1.
 This is the default and will cause DUMA not to re-allocate any memory.
   For programs with many allocations and deallocations this may lead to the consumption of the full address space and thus to the failure of malloc().
   To avoid such failures you may limit the amount of protected deallocated